aws-samples/mwaa-disaster-recovery/tests/e2e/README.md

 ./run_e2e.py --versions 2.11.0    # test a single version
-./run_e2e.py --sequential         # force sequential even if config says parallel ./run_e2e.py --skip-cleanup       # keep resources after tests (debugging) ./run_e2e.py --cleanup-only       # delete ALL framework resources and exit
+./run_e2e.py --sequential         # force sequential even if config says parallel ./run_e2e.py --skip-cleanup       # keep resources after tests (debugging) ./run_e2e.py --provision-infrastructure  # force re-provisioning of all infra ./run_e2e.py --cleanup-only       # delete ALL framework resources and exit
 ```

+Rerun behavior: if the MWAA environments for a version already exist and are
+AVAILABLE (e.g. after a `--skip-cleanup` run or an interrupted run), the
+framework reuses them automatically — it only redeploys the DR solution and
+reruns the test checks, and keeps the infrastructure afterwards.
+Pass
+`--provision-infrastructure` to force the full provisioning path instead.

 Ctrl+C terminates all child processes (CDK subprocesses included) — no
 zombies.
 Resources already created stay; remove them with `--cleanup-only`.